-Many external interventions are developed to protect a system from collapse or to recover a failed system, such as rewiring links in a system \cite{Schneider.etal-PNAS-2011}, reinforcing nodes to remove abrupt collapse \cite{Yuan.Hu.Stanley.Havlin-PNAS-2017, Xie.etal-Chaos-2019}, introducing redundant interdependency among layers in multiplex networks \cite{Radicchi.Binaconi-PRX-2017}, and activating a few nodes to revive a failed network \cite{Sanhedrai.etal-NatPhys-2022}.
-A simple classification of these schemes is to consider whether they alter network structure or not.
+Many external interventions are developed to protect a system from dysfunction or collapse, such as rewiring links in a system \cite{Schneider.etal-PNAS-2011}, reinforcing nodes to remove abrupt collapse \cite{Yuan.Hu.Stanley.Havlin-PNAS-2017, Xie.etal-Chaos-2019}, introducing redundant interdependency among layers in multiplex networks \cite{Radicchi.Binaconi-PRX-2017}, and so on.

-Besides the above research line on developing percolation models to evaluate network robustness, the other one we focus on here is that, in the current literature on networks, there are multiple higher-order structural descriptors than GCC \cite{Boccaletti.etal-PhysRep-2006}.
-A popular one is the $K$-core structure \cite{Chalupa.Leath.Reich-JPhysC-1979, Pittel.Spencer.Wormald-JCombTheor-1996, Dorogovtsev.Goltsev.Mendes-PRL-2006, Baxter.etal-PRX-2015}, which is the subgraph after an iterative removal of any node with a degree $< K$ on a graph.
-The $K$-core acts as a structural basis for various topics in network structure and dynamics, such as a decomposition method to reveals hierarchical and nested structure \cite{Carmi.etal-PNAS-2007}, structural stability with various interactions \cite{ Zhao.Zhou.Liu-NatCommun-2013, Zhao-JStatMech-2017, Morone.Ferraro.Makse-NatPhys-2019}, and epidemic and behaviorial spreading processes \cite{Kitsak.etal-NatPhys-2010, Xie.etal-PNAS-2022}.